Frequently ask questions about our Tour Guide Systems

 5. How can members of my tour party ask questions?

-With standard tour guide systems, the easiest way is to use a hand-held microphone/transmitter and pass this to the person who wishes to ask the question – this way the whole tour group hears the question.
+With standard tour guide systems, the easiest way is to use a hand held microphone or transmitter and pass this to the person who wishes to ask the question – this way the whole tour group hears the question.
 Otherwise, the tour group leader can listen to the question and then repeat it for the whole party to hear.
 This works well for occasional questions.

 Several of our tour guide systems offer a simple push-to-talk button on each receiver that allows the participating guest to talkback and broadcast a question to the tour party.

 6. How many systems can I use together?